envgp/SnowInv/README.md

 where $E(x)$ and $K(x)$ are the complete elliptic integrals, which are a special function commonly tabulated (and included in scipy).
 As for constants, $\mu$ is the shear modulus, $\lambda$ is Lame's first parameter, $\eta = \mu + \lambda$ and $\alpha$ is the disk radius.

 This scenario is also derived in Contact Mechanics, in terms of Young's Modulus and Poisson's Ratio, but I haven't gone through it in detail.
-The relationship between YM, Poisson's Ratio and Lame Parameters amongst more is here:
+The relationship between YM, Poisson's Ratio and Lame Parameters amongst more can be found on SubSurfaceWiki eg: http://subsurfwiki.org/wiki/1st_Lam%C3%A9_parameter.